colin1717/adopt-project/README.md

                 can be found at - http://passportjs.org/docs

 * Passport-Local -  This module lets you authenticate using a username and password in your Node.js applications.
 By plugging into Passport, local authentication can be easily and unobtrusively integrated into any application or framework that supports Connect-style middleware, including Express.

+* Heroku -  Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps — we're the fastest way to             go from idea to URL, bypassing all those infrastructure headaches.

 ## Installation Dependencies